 What awards are available?

-You can nominate a young person for the following awards, which can be valued up to $3,000:
+Young people can be nominated for the following awards, which are valued up to $4,000:

 - Tertiary award: To help a young person go on to further study after school.